obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 When the job starts, a folder called "obspyDMT-data" will be created in "$HOME/obspyDMT" and the data will be organized there.
 (Please refer to the "Folder Structure" section)

 Example 2: by adding flags to the above command, one can change the default values and add/remove functionalities of the code.
-As an example, the following commands show how to get all the waveforms, response files and metadata of "BHZ" channels available in "TA" network for the great Tohoku-oki earthquake of magnitude Mw 9.0:
+As an example, the following commands show how to get all the waveforms, response files and metadata of "BHZ" channels available in "TA" network with station names start with "Z" for the great Tohoku-oki earthquake of magnitude Mw 9.0:

 ::

-    $ ./obspyDMT.py --min_mag '8.9' --min_date '2011-03-01' --identity 'TA.*.*.BHZ'
+    $ ./obspyDMT.py --min_mag '8.9' --min_date '2011-03-01' --identity 'TA.Z*.*.BHZ'

 or instead of using "identity" option: